erik-smit/erik-smit.github.io/docs/_posts/2021-08-18-adventures-in-unlocking-power-limits-on-dell-xps-9343-part2.md

 ```
 * PLx changes in ThrottleStop didn't become visible in HWInfo64 or active until I ticked the "Disable and Lock Turbo Power Limits" box in the FIVR menu.
 * Mission accomplished!
 No more Power Limit Throttling during Cinebench or 3DMark.
+* But now I was running into thermal limits with the CPU package at 100c.
+* Adding thermal pads to the CPU heatsink and heatpipe to sink heat into the alumium bottom cover is pretty effective.
+* I got [these](https://www.aliexpress.com/item/1005002223426783.html) thermal pads.
-* I can keep Snowrunner running at ~20w, without throttling.
+* I can keep Snowrunner running at ~20w, at around 80c, without throttling.
 Yay!
 Now it's a steady 14fps instead of dipping to 13 every now and then!

 What didn't work
 ----------------